helenebrulin/unix_sockets/README.md

 - Almost 2GB written per second.
 - Goal not achieved.

-Notes : using 4/8 threads and 12/6 clients doesn't change anything.
+Notes : using 4/8 threads and 12/6 clients doesn't change much, msets/sec are a bit lower.

 ### Colruyt use case - MSETs of 3000 keys - TCP